Today's Monday • 25 mins read

 Zeno of Citium was a Phoenician merchant whose ship sank near the Athenian port of Piraeus.
 He survived.
 And never left Athens after that.

-It is fairly easy to work on one exercise in a day.
+Start with just one exercise a day.
 When you practice more of these every day, you become more of a Stoic.
+Of course, being a Stoic is a lifelong process.

 How To Practice Stoicism: 18 Stoic Exercises For Modern Life